jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### The Server status icon

-When a Server is running in GUI mode, the operating system will show an icon in the system tray or status area to represent whether the Server is active:
+When a Server is running in GUI mode, the operating system will show an icon in the system tray or status area that indicates whether the Server is active:

 <figure><img src="{% include img/en-screenshots/server-inactive.inc %}" style="float:left; margin-right:10px;" loading="lazy" alt="Image of the Jamulus Server icon"></figure> The Server is empty